 These are the daily adventures that help you in your transformational process from feeling small, limited and helpless to someone who embraces change, possibility and leadership.

 Most certainly, courage is needed when you are working towards your vision.
-I was happy to hear the big dreams of the participants to my Vision Board Mastery Workshop last weekend.
+I was happy to hear the big dreams of the participants to my Vision Board Mastery Workshop one time.
 A number of them shared about changing the world and touching lives.
 Awesome…but it would mean that they would have to first shift to a zone of discomfort, which is where they will experience growth.

 Develop Courage To Move Out of Comfort Zone